cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 ## Decision

-- Use the sequenced integer ID as a node key like `bigendian(nodeKey)` format.
+- Use the version and the sequenced integer ID as a node key like `bigendian(version) | bigendian(nonce)` format.
+- Remove the `version` field from node body writes.
 - Remove the `leftHash` and `rightHash` fields, and instead store `hash` field.
 - Remove the `orphans` from the tree.

-Theoretically, we can also remove the `version` field in the node structure but it leads to breaking the ics23 proof mechanism.
-We will revisit it later.

 New node structure